ECO-Qube/capi-gce-demo/gcp/README-automated.md

 - [ ] Is kube-scheduler aware of the extender (see `postKubeadmCommands` configuration)?
 Are all ConfigMaps and TLS certificates correctly configured?
+- [ ] Is kube-scheduler able to list/get/watch all the necessary resources like ConfigMaps?
 - [ ] The custom metrics API server is running correctly?
 - [ ] Are the custom metrics available on each node (try with `kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1/nodes/...`)?